dsccommunity/SqlServerDsc/README.md

 #### Known issues

-All issues are not listed here, see [here for all issues](https://github.com/PowerShell/xSQLServer/issues).
+All issues are not listed here, see [here for all open issues](https://github.com/PowerShell/xSQLServer/issues?q=is%3Aissue%20is%3Aopen%20xSQLServerSetup).

+##### Severe known issues

-This is known issues that severely impact the use of the resource.
+This is a list of known issues that severely impact the use of the resource.

-##### Failover Cluster Setup

-Setup cannot be run using PsDscRunAsCredential at this time (see issue #405 and issue #444).
-That also means that at this time PsDscRunAsCredential can not be used to access media on the UNC share.

-There is currently a bug that prevents the resource to logon to the instance if the current node is not the active node.
-This is because the resource tries to logon using the SYSTEM account instead of the credentials in SetupCredential, and the resource does not currently support the built-in PsDscRunAsCredential either (see issue #444).

-These issues are also documented in the example files [Install a named instance as the first node in SQL Server Failover Cluster](/Examples/Resources/xSQLServerSetup/4-InstallNamedInstanceInFailoverClusterFirstNode.ps1) and [Install a named instance as the second node in SQL Server Failover Cluster](/Examples/Resources/xSQLServerSetup/5-InstallNamedInstanceInFailoverClusterSecondNode.ps1).
+There are currently no known severe issues.

 ### xWaitForAvailabilityGroup